How to modify a node_module with patch-package

 How to Seamlessly Modify Node Modules

 Sometimes the packages we rely on might not work perfectly for our needs.
-Today, we’ll dive into how you can modify node_modules
+Today, we’ll dive into how you can modify node_modules effortlessly using patch-package.

 Step-by-Step Guide: